Barry Melrose: NHL Network

 Melrose joined the NHL Network as a contributor in September 2011.

 Personal life

-Born in Kelvington, Saskatchewan to Norrie and James Melrose, he grew up on a farm outside the town.
-He is the cousin of former NHL players Wendel Clark and Joe Kocur and longtime minor league forward Kerry Clark.
-Melrose currently resides in Glens Falls, New York with his wife, Cindy, and the couple have two sons, Tyrell and Adrien.
-Melrose became an American citizen in March 1998.
+Born on July 15, 1956 in Kelvington, Saskatchewan, to Norrie and James Melrose, he grew up on a farm outside the town.
+He was the cousin of former NHL players Wendel Clark and Joe Kocur.
+He met his wife, Cindy, while playing in Cincinnati and married her in 1978; the couple had two sons.
+Melrose resided in Glens Falls, New York, and became a U.S. citizen in March 1998.

+Melrose died on September 9, 2026, at the age of 70, due to complications from Parkinson's disease.